afam-io/afam-io/README.md

 ## Hi there my name is Afam. 👋🏿

-### I'm a junior full-stack software engineer looking for my first developer role.
+### I'm a full-stack software engineer looking for my first developer role.

 🌱 I’m currently learning:
   - How to build a CI/CD pipeline and use docker.